OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: Introduction

-Once the trajectory and CME speed, which can be calculated from a height-time profile, are known then the transit time can be determined.
-At the simplest level this is distance divided by the speed, but most forecasting models incorporated some form of drag with the background solar wind.
-Analytical models can be as simple as a one-dimensional \cite<e.g>{Vrs07DBM}, or incorporate the geometry and size of the CME \cite<e.g.>{Zic15}.
-More sophisticated models embed a CME pulse in a fluid solar wind background, yielding not only the arrival time but the evolution of the CME itself \cite<e.g.>{Ods99,Ril12,Shi16,Poe17EGU}.
-While more computationally expensive than the analytic models, these fluid models can be used for forecasts, but real-time results tend to be restricted to individual runs rather than ensemble studies (see discussion of real-time ensembles in \citeA{May15AT}), limiting any information on the probabilities of specific outcomes. \citeA{Wol18} found a mean absolute error of 10 hours for the real-time forecasts of 273 CMEs from the Community Coordinated Modeling Center using the WSA-ENLIL+Cone model.
+At the most basic level, if the trajectory is known, then a speed can be calculated from a height-time profile, and an arrival time estimated using simply the distance and speed, but this method leads to large errors as it neglects the change in CME speed due to drag.
+Any worthwhile forecasting model must include some form of drag interaction between the CME and background solar wind.
+Analytical drag models can be as simple as a one-dimensional \cite<e.g>{Vrs07DBM}, or incorporate the geometry and size of the CME \cite<e.g.>{Zic15}.
+More sophisticated, three-dimensional models embed a CME pulse in a solar wind background and numerically solve a set of fluid or magnetohydrodynamic (MHD) differential equations over the entire simulation domain, yielding not only the arrival time but the evolution of the CME itself \cite<e.g.>{Ods99,Ril12,Shi16,Pom18}.
+While more computationally expensive than the analytic models, these fluid models can be used for forecasts, but real-time results tend to be restricted to individual runs or restricted to a small number of ensemble runs (see discussion of real-time ensembles in \citeA{May15AT}), limiting any information on the probabilities of specific outcomes. \citeA{Wol18} found a mean absolute error of 10 hours for the real-time forecasts of 273 CMEs from the Community Coordinated Modeling Center using the WSA-ENLIL+Cone model.
 This value tends to be representative of the error for most current arrival time models \cite<e.g.>{Ril18}.

 Addressing the severity of the impact requires knowing the CME properties.
 Most arrival time models also produce the speed of a CME as it is intrinsically related to any physics-based calculation of transit time.
 The fluid models include predictions of the density of the CME, but typically the CME is treated as a pressure pulse and does not have an internal magnetic structure.
-Very sophisticated, fully-magnetohydrodynamic simulations are possible \cite<e.g>{Tor18}, but most cannot be done in real time.
+Very sophisticated, fully-magnetohydrodynamic simulations are possible \cite<e.g>{Tor18, Ver19euh}, which can provide great details for individual scientific studies \cite{Asv21,Sco21a,Sco21b}.
+Some MHD models can be run as ensembles, even those including a magnetic structure for the CME (rather than simply a pressure pulse) but when the models include the coronal evolution of a CME they tend to become difficult to run in real time.
 Several analytic models exist that include some evolution of internal CME properties at either coronal or interplanetary distances \cite{Kum96,Dur17,Mis18}, but these have not yet been incorporated into forecasts.

 Alternatively, the magnetic structure of a CME can be forward modeled by combining the observed position of a CME with a flux rope model, allowing for the generation of synthetic in situ profiles \cite<e.g.>{Kun10,Sav15}.
 This method allows for rapid results but does rely on many simplifying assumptions and can only produce the general trends and not any smaller-scale variation.
 Despite the relative simplicity of this method it is not yet routinely used in forecasts.